mmayabi/infrastructure-as-code/IaC_resources/LearningDevOps_MikaelKrief_Packt.md

     - Protecting the state file with a remote backend

+- Chapter 3, Using Ansible to Configure IaaS Infrastructure The second piece is the third chapter, which provides a good review of Ansible.
+It covers concepts such as static and dynamic inventories, playbooks, and vault.
+While this chapter is a good starting point, it may not provide enough detail for those who are already experienced with Ansible.
+If you are an expert with Ansible, you can just review the 'Using a Dynamic Inventory for an Azure Infrastructure' section for a quick overview.
+Topics in this chapter:

+    - Installing Ansible
+    - Creating an Ansible inventory
+    - Executing the first playbook
-- Chapter 3, Using Ansible to Configure IaaS Infrastructure
+    - Executing Ansible
+    - Protecting data with Ansible Vault
+    - Using a dynamic inventory for an Azure infrastructure

+- Chapter 4, Optimizing Infrastructure Deployment with Packer This chapter is designed to help you improve your Infrastructure as Code (IaC) architecture.
+In my opinion, this book covers Ansible and Terraform better than Packer, but it does provide a good overview for readers to follow up with additional resources.
+    This chapter does not cover the remote integration of Packer and Ansible.
+Topics in this chapter:

+    - An overview of Packer
+    - Creating Packer templates using scripts
+    - Creating Packer templates using Ansible
-- Chapter 4, Optimizing Infrastructure Deployment with Packer
+    - Executing Packer
+    - Writing Packer templates with HCL format
+    - Using images created by Packer with Terraform

 - Chapter 5, Authoring the Development Environment with Vagrant

 tags: [CI/CD, Continuous_Deployment, IaC, Terraform, Azure, Ansible, Packer]